Niiree/OC-6-PayMyBuddy/README.md

-# Parking System
-A command line app for managing the parking system.
-This app uses Java to run and stores the data in Postgres DB.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.